-This is a follow-up to my previous article about issuing Form 1099-NEC when they aren’t required and how it can be costing you money and giving your partners unnecessary work.
+This is a follow-up to my previous article about sending Form 1099-NEC when they aren’t required and how it can be costing you money and give your partners unnecessary work.
 This is the flip-side for those of you who are the ones on the receiving end.

 Also, for reference, a new old form is coming in 2020 called the 1099-NEC.
 For all intents and purposes, this is the form for paying independent contractors and freelancers going forward.
 The rules for the 1099-NEC are the same as for the 1099-MISC and the IRS still uses the “MISC” in many of its instructions.

 One second you’re walking to the mailbox, not a care in the world.

 The next second, you’re filled with dread.

 You hold a letter from the IRS, your hand trembling.

 Scared as you may be, you open it, hoping it’s not what you think.

 Experienced freelancers will know some of this already.

 If you are relatively new to freelancing, this may be totally new.